ankschoubey/old-blog/_posts/2023-01-08-v1-continuous-delivery.md

 And lastly for the joy of coding & committing something is only complete when having it reach prod as fast as possible.

-## Still not convinced?
-Here are the stats

-Teams that follow continuous delivery have

 ## Optional: How to spot fake continuous delivery?

 Continous Delivery means software is always in a releasable state to PROD.